|

 except for Kong's death scene atop the

-for all its worth.
-I think that's why
+for all it's worth.
+And I think that's why

 we wind up rooting for Kong.
 Not